 Cats sharpen claws on many surfaces.
-This helps keep nails from over-growing, and allows the cat to say, “I am here!!!”.
+This helps keep their nails from over-growing, and allows the cat to say, “I am here!!!”
 It is a common greeting behavior.
-Do not allow even mild attempts for scratching on furniture.
+If you don’t want cats scratching wherever they please, do not allow even mild attempts for scratching on furniture.
 Habits are hard to break.
 It is much easier to start correct behavior than stop established destructive problems.

 A good product to help with scratching is Sticky Paws.
 Place different types of scratch pads in prominent important places in the home.
 For my house this is next to the bed, near the top of the stairs, and next to my recliner.

-How can I stop the cat from using the recliner?
+How can I stop the cats scratching the recliner?